-- Babies need only breast milk (breast milk) for the first 6 months.
+- Babies need only breast milk for the first six months.

-- At 6 months, babies will show signs that they are ready for solid foods.
-It is important to watch for these cues, introduce solids when ready, and continue to breastfeed for up to 2 years and beyond.
+- At six months, babies will show signs that they are ready for solid foods.
+It is important to watch for these cues, introduce solids when ready, and continue to breastfeed for up to two years and beyond.

-- All babies need Vitamin D. If breastfeeding, Health Canada recommends you give your baby 400 IU of Vitamin D each day from birth to one year of age.
+- All babies need Vitamin D. If breastfeeding, Health Canada recommends you give your baby 400 international units (IU) of Vitamin D each day from birth to one year of age.

 Breastfeeding matters because:

 - Everyone benefits from breastfeeding – you, your baby, your family and your community